Chiang Mai: The Pearl of the North (Part 1)

 This temple was built in a 14th century Lanna Thai

 monarch's pleasure gardens and is a favourite spot for photographers, particularly for striking sunsets.
 Several of the white chedis contain ashes of Chiang Mai's former royal family.
-The 500-year-old bronze Buddha image in a secondary chapel is one of Thailand's largest metal images.
+The 500-year-old bronze Buddha image in a secondary chapel is one of

 Ratchaphakkinai Road

-tes from 1296.
+This is Chiang Mai's oldest temple and probably dates from 1296.
 The temple was the residence of King Mengrai, who founded Chiang Mai, and is noteworthy for a chedi supported by rows of elephantine buttresses, and a small ancient Buddha image, Phra Kaeow Khaow.

 Wat Ku Tao